Olive Oil and Chocolate Sea Salt Cake

 5 egg whites

-In a large bowl mix the olive oil, vanilla and egg yolks with a woodens spoon until blended.
+In a large bowl, mix the olive oil, vanilla and egg yolks with a wooden spoon until blended.

-Pour into a prepared 10 inch springform pan lined with parchment and butter.
+Pour into a prepared 33 cm/10-inch springform pan lined with parchment and butter.

-Sprinkle with freshly grated sea salt to complete the cake.
+Sprinkle the cake with freshly grated sea salt to complete the cake.

-If you like a bold flavour of olive oil, omit the vanilla or add only 1 tsp instead.
-Do not over bake as it will dry the cake.
+If you like the bold flavour of olive oil, omit the vanilla or add only 1 tsp instead.
+Do not overbake as it will dry the cake.

 Baking in a smaller pan makes it deeper and will not bake evenly.

-Do not over beat the egg whites for it will be dry and harder to incorporate.
+If the egg whites are overbeaten, they will become dry and difficult to incorporate.

-Keep the eggs at room temperature for best results
+Keep the eggs at room temperature for the best results.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.